 The Foundation is largely invested in unit trusts or Common Investment Funds.
-Investment management fees are reflected in the valuations provided by each manager and are not paid directly to the managers.
+Investment management fees for these funds are reflected in the fund valuations and are not paid directly to the managers.
+Custody fees charged by Schroder & Co are reported within expenditure on raising funds.